TL-System/plato/docs/configuration.md

 - `model_decompress` Decompress model parameters.
 Must be placed as the first processor if `model_compress` is applied on the server side.

-- `model_decrypt` Decrypts the model parameters using homomorphic encyrption.
+- `model_decrypt` Decrypts the model parameters using homomorphic encryption.

 ```